StartUp Hub Jakarta

 From Indonesian tycoons to foreign venture capitalists, there are potential investors with hundreds of millions of dollars looking for opportunities.
 But few local startups have had the scale to warrant big funding.
 The Indonesian tech scene is still dominated by Seed and Series A deals, many of which do not go beyond $100,000.

 Over the past few years, the number of coworking spaces has grown rapidly.
-Many of them like WorkOUT, TierSpace and Comma, are to be found around the Sudirman Business District in the heart of Jakarta and focus on startups.
-Some are even backed by venture capital, such as East Venture Hive.
-Coworking spaces are still facing the challenge of attracting sufficient companies since many bootstrapped startups and freelancers prefer to work from home where the internet connection is more stable and they do not have to pay fees.
+Many of them like EVHIve, Coworkinc, and GoWork, are to be found around the Sudirman Business District in the heart of Jakarta or around the hip spots of South Jakarta.
+Some are even backed by the Jakarta government, such as JSCHive or the Jakarta Creative Hub.

 Entrepreneurship is still on the weaker side.
 Difficult access to capital for small businesses and a lower level of education resulted in one of the lowest rates of new business formation in Asia.
 Nonetheless, McKinsey predicts the Indonesian economy to become the 7th largest economy by 2030 and thus the center of growth.